 Let us get right to the point.
 As we have mentioned, we have tried running all the appliances that you would generally find in most households.
 That is not all; we even tried running devices that are usually not found in a regular house.
 And we will spill all of our findings in this segment.

 A 5000-watt generator will provide enough power to run most of the major appliances that you will find in a kitchen.
-That includes small to medium-sized electric range, microwave, freezer, electric stove, a few lights, small space heaters, and other appliances that generally have lower power requirements.
+That includes small to medium-sized electric ranges, microwaves, freezers, electric stoves, a few lights, small space heaters, and other appliances that generally have lower power requirements.

-Now, if you are wondering how many appliances you can run at the same time for the kitchen, it will depend on the power needs of the list of the equipment.
+Now, if you are wondering how many appliances you can run at the same time in the kitchen, it will depend on the power needs of the list of equipment.
 For example, you can indeed run one refrigerator and one microwave simultaneously.

 However, if the required wattage exceeds the continuous power rating of the 5000-watts generator, you will not be capable of powering the other things.
 They would together need more power to run at the same time.